nhussain12/Handful/README.md

-# 🍳 Handful
+# Handful

 A hands-free, voice-native cooking assistant.
-Tell it what you have or what you want to make, and it reads the recipe aloud on a touchless display — running timers and editing steps by voice so you never touch your phone mid-cook.
+Tell it what you have or what you want to make, and it reads the recipe aloud on a touchless display so you never touch your phone while cooking.

 Built at UC Berkeley's AI Hackathon. → [Devpost](https://devpost.com/software/handful-hc7826)